What is multiple myeloma?

 While everyone can be impacted by multiple myeloma, it is more common in:

-- People aged >66 years old.1 The risk of developing multiple myeloma increases with age.
+- People who are at least 65 years old.8 The risk of developing multiple myeloma increases with age.

 - Men3 are slightly more likely to develop multiple myeloma.